NNTin/d-flows/actions/test-red-discordbot-downloader/README.md

 ## How it works
 1. The action installs the `aiohttp` dependency used by the RPC test client.
-2. A temporary working tree is created, all requested cogs are copied into it, and a git repository plus root-level `info.json` metadata file are committed.
+2. If `repo_url` is empty, the action creates a temporary working tree, copies all requested cogs into it, and commits git metadata.
+When `repo_url` is provided, this step is skipped and Downloader talks to your remote directly.
 3. Red-DiscordBot (`redbot tinkerer ... --rpc`) starts in the background and writes logs to `${{ runner.temp }}`.
 4. The helper script `test_downloader_cogs.py` loads Red's configuration, initializes the downloader `RepoManager`, and adds the temporary git repo via `repo add` semantics.
 5. Downloader installs each cog into Red's configured install path, ensuring requirements are installed into Downloader's library directory.